inthepocket/terraform-workshop-hogent/README.md

 # Terraform workshop HoGent

-This repository contains the IaC (infrastructure as code) for the Terraform workshop for HoGent during the Tech & Trend days (February 16, 2023).
+This repository contains the IaC (infrastructure as code) for the Terraform workshop for HoGent during the Tech & Trend days (February 12, 2025).

 ## Goal of this workshop

-The goal of this workshop is to deploy an immutable (*not possible to change after creation*) webserver.
-We will have a first hands-on with Terraform and run some basic commands.
-We will use Google Cloud as cloud provider to apply this infrastructure.
+The goal of this workshop is to deploy a Cloud Run service on Google Cloud using Terraform.
+We will write the infrastructure as code and run Terraform to deploy the infrastructure on Google Cloud.

 ## Prerequisites